sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Note: This results in a maximum true duration of 200% (+50% outward extension on both edges) and a minimum segment duration of 1 sample (-50% inward from both edges would result in 0 but empty segments are not allowed).

-Allowing inaccurate timing is intended to enable reasoning on the [=sample timeline=] using average values for [=media segment=] timing.
+Allowing segment duration fluctuation is intended to ease the segment generation task and simplify the signaling by a nominal duration.
 If the addressing data says that a [=media segment=] contains 4 seconds of data on average, a client can predict with reasonable accuracy which samples are found in which [=media segments=], while at the same time the service is not required to publish per-segment timing data in the MPD.
-It is expected that the content is packaged with this contraint in mind (i.e. **every** segment cannot be inaccurate in the same direction - a shorter segment now implies a longer segment in the future to make up for it).
+It is expected that the content is packaged with the deviation constraint in mind (i.e. **every** segment cannot be inaccurate in the same direction - a shorter segment now implies a longer segment in the future to make up for it).

 <div class="example">
 Consider a [=media segment=] with a nominal start time of 10 seconds from period start and a nominal duration of 4 seconds, within a [=period=] of unlimited duration.